 A guarantee company basis will often be particularly familiar to those with a history working in charitable organisations.
 On the other hand, a CIC set up as a company limited by shares can issue shares to raise capital, including the option of employing multiple share classes.
 A CIC limited by shares can also pay dividends up to a ‘dividend cap’, which might be attractive.

-While it’s not possible to change between different structures, a non-charitable company does typically have significant freedom to identify and adapt to circumstances, potentially being able to take advantage of opportunities in a way that would not be possible (or as easy) with other, more rigid, business structures.
+While it’s not possible to change between different structures, a non-charitable company does typically have significant freedom to identify and adapt to circumstances.
+They are potentially able to take advantage of opportunities in a way that would not be as easy with other, more rigid, business structures.

 6 Continuity of purpose

-As a type of limited company, a community interest company has its own legal status and will therefore continue in operation – and able to provide benefit to the community – until it is dissolved or converted into a charity.
-Even if it is dissolved, a specific feature of the CIC model is that any residual assets (after paying off any creditors) must be transferred to another asset-locked body, like another CIC or a charity.
-This ensures that funds invested in a CIC will continue to benefit social or charitable ends, even if the CIC itself is no more.
+As a type of limited company, a community interest company has its own legal status.
+It will therefore continue in operation – and able to provide benefit to the community – until it is dissolved or converted into a charity.
+Even if it is dissolved, a specific feature of the CIC model is that any residual assets – after paying off any creditors – must be transferred to another asset-locked body.
+That could be another CIC or a charity, for example.
+This feature ensures that funds invested in a CIC will continue to benefit social or charitable ends, even if the CIC itself is no more.

 These advantages stand alongside many of the other standard benefits of a limited company.